UFC Fight Night: Dos Anjos vs. Ferguson: Predictions & Analysis

 Marco Polo Reyes vs Jason Novelli

-There's a real Elo separation here: Novelli at 891 versus Reyes at 772.
-That 119-point gap typically reflects a meaningful difference in recent quality of competition and results.
+There's a real Elo separation here: Novelli at 876 versus Reyes at 780.
+That 96-point gap typically reflects a meaningful difference in recent quality of competition and results.

 A few statistical edges stand out.
 Reyes throws significantly more leather — a 8.1 sig. strike per minute gap.
 Novelli is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Reyes has tighter striking defense, making opponents miss more often.

 The Pick: Marco Polo Reyes over Jason Novelli.
-The model is firm on this one: Reyes at 77%.
-Notably, the betting market has Reyes at 62% implied while our model sees 77% — a 15-point disagreement that could signal value.
+We're leaning Reyes here at 73%, a solid but not overwhelming edge.
+Notably, the betting market has Reyes at 62% implied while our model sees 73% — a 11-point disagreement that could signal value.

 Enrique Barzola vs Chris Avila